chxnkm/chxnkm/README.md

 # Hello, I'm Kang Ming!

-I’m am a graduate computer science student from Nanyang Technological University.
+I’m am a computer science graduate from Nanyang Technological University.

 I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br>